Two practices

 Who we serve

-Growth-stage IC and DoD contractors in the $10M to $150M range, with selective engagements in adjacent national security and federal services markets.
+Growth-stage and rebuilding IC and DoD contractors with selective engagements in adjacent national security and federal services markets.

 Company size

-$10M to $150M annual revenue.
-Large enough to need executive infrastructure, too small for a full-time C-suite at every function.
+Firms that need executive infrastructure, but are too small for a full-time C-suite at every function.

 Growth stage